How can the Writing Centre help me?

 How do drop-in appointments work?

-We offer a time period each weekday afternoon where a drop-in tutor is available to help you with your written work for about 20 minutes.
+We offer a time period during specified weekdays where a drop-in tutor is available to help you with your written work for about 20 minutes.
 You cannot book these casual appointments.
 It is first come, first served and offers flexibility to those who cannot commit to or find a booked appointment time.
 Check out our handy guide to using drop-ins.

 We also offer dedicated drop-in spaces for BIPOC, Aboriginal, neurodivergent and disabled students.
 You can find more information about these spaces by clicking here.
 Times and room links can be found through our booking site.

 Currently, you have up to 30 minutes prior to the appointment to edit or cancel your appointment.
 If you are within the 30 minutes, you won’t be able to make any changes and must contact email@example.com.
 If you do not inform us, the appointment may be marked as “missed”.